transistorfet/molten/README.md

 ```

 ### Blocks
-A block is a collection of statements which return the result of the last
+A block is a collection of expressions which return the result of the last
 expression in the block.
 They can be used in place of a single expression.
 They do not create their own local scope, at least at the moment, so variables
 defined inside blocks will appear in the parent scope (usually the function
 the block is in).
+Each expression in the block must end in a newline or
+semi-colon character (or be the last expression in the block).
+This applies
+to the top level.
 ```
 let is_zero = if self.x <= 0 then {
     self.x = 0